TalhoukLab/PrOType/README.md

   - Predict final model
 - Cross Platform

+For a more detailed description of the pipeline, see [here](https://github.com/AlineTalhouk/PrOType/blob/master/docs/pipeline.md).

 To use alternative options than the default pipeline parameters, modify the relevant fields in `Parameters.sh`.
+Read more about the various parameters [here](https://github.com/AlineTalhouk/PrOType/blob/master/docs/parameters.md).

 ## Additional Resources

-Documentation about the study, I/O breakdown can be found in the `docs/` directory.
-Helper functions, scripts for job submission, cleaning outputs, and additional developer parameters are found in the `assets/` directory.
+A tree visualization of the file structure can be found [here](https://github.com/AlineTalhouk/PrOType/blob/master/docs/files.md).
+Helper functions, scripts for job submission, cleaning outputs, and additional developer parameters are found in the [`assets/`](https://github.com/AlineTalhouk/PrOType/tree/master/assets) directory.